 Finding accommodation in Canada is one of the first things any newcomer will want to tick off their to-do list.
 Depending on your circumstances, you may wish to find temporary accommodation in Canada first, while you search for apartments or houses for rent in Canada.
 From your first night, to your first lease and beyond, this article has advice for you.

 Temporary accommodation in Canada

 Before you arrive in Canada, it’s crucial to at least have somewhere lined up for your first few nights.
 Hostels and hotels are plentiful in urban areas, though you may wish to book well in advance to ensure you have the widest choice of temporary accommodation in Canada available to you.
-If your budget is limited while you stay in temporary accommodation, Hostelworld have an extensive collection of short term accommodation to suit any budget.
+If your budget is limited while you stay in temporary accommodation, Hostelworld has an extensive collection of short-term accommodation to suit any budget.

 If you wish to use AirBnb for short-term houses or apartments for rent in Canada, you can use this link to get a discount of CAD $30-50 off your first booking.

 The Canadian Government helps refugees find temporary accommodation in Canada as part of its Resettlement Assistance Program.

 Finding houses and apartments for rent in Canada